kristian-lange-tw/JATOS_docs/docs/Run_your_study/Run-your-Study-with-Study-Links.md

 ### Study link + Study Entry page for confirmation

-If you toggle the Study Link(s) button to 'Confirm First' the generated link will first show the Study Entry page and only when clicked the '<span class="glyphicon glyphicon-play"></span>' button start the actual study run.
+If you toggle the Study Link(s) button to 'Confirm First' the generated link will first show the Study Entry page and only when clicked the '<span className="glyphicon glyphicon-play"></span>' button start the actual study run.

 This is how the Study Entry page might look like (you can customize the message):